 This should be followed up by a mutually agreed inspection by either a professional architect or surveyor, or the Building Control Office to fully determine the extent of the work and the impact it will have on the structure.
 The results of the assessment will then have to be verified by all parties, as each owner of the wall is protected under the Party Wall Act.

 The party wall agreement itself should include the names and addresses of both the property owner and property where the work is taking places, as well as that of the adjoining premises; a description of the proposed work; the projected start date; the date of the agreement and reference to the fact that all work is being carried out in accordance with the Party Wall Act 1996.

 As well as these details, any further terms and conditions agreed by the signees, such as vehicle access, waste disposal, working hours etc, should also be included in the initial agreement, which should then be responded to by all neighbours involved within 14 days to allow work to begin.

 Party Wall Act advice

 Here at LMB Loft Conversions, our expert team are always on hand to offer tips and advice about your project, helping you to check you have fulfilled every requirement of the Party Wall Act as well as met all other regulations.

 We offer high quality, great value loft conversions, taking care of the process from start to finish with thorough design and installation services carried out.
 LMB also perform a range of related services, from dormer windows to garage conversions, so you’re sure to find all your home extension needs with us.

-For more information, or to request a quote, contact the friendly team at LMB Loft Conversions today.
+For more information, or to request a quote, contact the friendly team at LMB Group today.